docker-library/docs/sonarqube/content.md

 By default, the image will use an embedded H2 database that is not suited for production.

 > **Warning:** Only a single instance of SonarQube can connect to a database schema.
 If you're using a Docker Swarm or Kubernetes, make sure that multiple SonarQube instances are never running on the same database schema simultaneously.
 This will cause SonarQube to behave unpredictably and data will be corrupted.
 There is no safeguard until [SONAR-10362](https://jira.sonarsource.com/browse/SONAR-10362).
+The Datacenter Edition has the same limitation in that only one cluster can connect to one database schema at the same time.

 Set up a database by following the "Installing the Database" section of https://docs.sonarqube.org/latest/setup/install-server/.